Correia-jpv/fucking-awesome-no-login-web-apps/README.md

 * 🌎 [CleanIcons](cleanicons.xyz) - Download Font Awesome icon fonts as PNG's.
 * 🌎 [Mancer](mancer.app) - Design, share, and order T-Shirts from the browser.
 Designs can be exported as PNGs.
 * 🌎 [Branition Colors](branition.com/colors) - Hand-curated collection of color pallets best fitted for branding.
+* 🌎 [SankeyDiagram.net](https://sankeydiagram.net/) - Create & share Sankey Flow-Diagrams in the browser from plaintext data.

 ### Internet Downloaders